MikielAgutu/typ-site/src/docs/getting-started.md

 ### Aliases

-All command line arguments have short-hand aliases.
+Some command line arguments have short-hand aliases.

 `--inputFilepaths` is aliased by `-i`. `--outputFilepath` is aliased by `-o`.